Important Announcement: Poster Abstract Authorization Form can be downloaded here

-The IEEE RFID 2010 poster session track provides researchers with opportunities to present their cutting-edge work in an interactive manner in front of an expert audience of academic and industry scientists and engineers from around the world.
+The IEEE RFID 2011 poster session provides researchers with opportunities to present their cutting-edge work in an interactive manner in front of an expert audience of academic and industry scientists and engineers from around the world.
 Posters can cover preliminary or exploratory work within RFID research, report smaller projects or results not mature enough for a full paper, or present any other research that would excite discussion and benefit from this open forum.
 Posters are encouraged in themes relevant to RFID research which include, but are not limited to, the following areas:

 - Antennas & Propagation: Antenna theory and designs, channel measurements and modeling

 - Applications: Reports on the introduction and operational experience of RFID applications; applications papers should have a strong technical focus and address a research issue

 - Circuits, Devices & Sensors: Low-power RFID circuit designs, integrated sensors, energy harvesting, non-silicon and chipless RFID, interrogator architecture, detection, sensitivity, read rate optimizations, multi-interrogator coordination and interference

 - Communication Protocols: Coding, modulation, anti-collision, and medium access schemes for RFID systems

 - RF-based Localization: Novel system approaches, technologies, and algorithms

 - Security & Privacy: Cryptographic protocols and privacy-enhancing techniques, cryptanalysis of RFID systems and RFID security hardware